Blessed Sacrament Nave

 OPUS 15 - Blessed Sacrament Church, New York, NY

-(Videos of Opus 15 are underway!)
+(Watch Videos of Opus 15 Below)

 There's an old expression - "One party's loss is another party's gain."
 When Marshall & Ogletree Opus 1 was removed from Trinity Church, it created a very special opportunity for another customer.
 And that's exactly what the leadership at Church of the Blessed Sacrament in midtown Manhattan siezed upon!

 The church's venerable 1950 Casavant pipe organ in the gallery had fallen into significant disrepair, having been damaged by water leaks and plagued by general aging issues.

 A decision was made to not pursue further repairs to the instrument, but rather to explore other options.
 When the opportunity to purchase one half of the world's most famous digital organ presented itself, the church leadership jumped at the chance.
 The results of the installation are positively spectacular.

 As terrific as the instrument sounded at Trinity Church, it was hampered by the narrow and very deep gallery organ chamber, which required much working around, acoustically.
 Blessed Sacrament has no such issues, with the gallery pipe organ case spanning the entire width of the church and the full height from balcony floor up to peak of the 90' arched ceiling!
 It provides a perfect screen for the 38 channels of audio which speak as the Gallery Organ, which includes all 6 divisions of the instrument.